-which typically has exponentially decaying correlations.
-The hydrodynamic expansion accounts for corrections in terms of the smoothness of the generalized temperatures \(\beta^i(x) \simeq \beta^i(x_0) + (x - x_0) \partial \beta^i + \ldots\) around each point \(x_0\).
-The distribution \eqref{eq:hydro01} does not directly represent these corrections; instead, they follow from relaxation processes via a Kubo linear response formalism.
-This yields the well-known Navier-Stokes (NS) equations for the dynamics of the expectation values of the local densities $\mathcal{q}_i(x,t) = \langle q_i(x,t) \rangle$~\cite{landau_fluid_mechanics, Boldrighini1997, SpohnBook, 10.21468/SciPostPhys.6.4.049, Bulchandani2024}:
+Since the Euler equations conserve total entropy, in order to understand phenomena such as thermalization it is necessary to consider corrections beyond them.
+The hydrodynamic expansion accounts for corrections in terms of the smoothness of the generalized temperatures \(\beta^i(x) \simeq \beta^i(x_0) + (x - x_0) \partial \beta^i + \ldots\) around each point \(x_0\), meaning that in general $\mathcal{q}_i \neq \langle q_i \rangle_{x,t}$.
+The distribution \eqref{eq:hydro01} does not directly represent these corrections; instead, they follow from the assumption that fast relaxation occurs, on microscopic time scales, from such a local equilibrium state.
+This yields the well-known Navier-Stokes (NS) equations~\cite{landau_fluid_mechanics, Boldrighini1997, SpohnBook, 10.21468/SciPostPhys.6.4.049, Bulchandani2024}: